dibbhatt/kafka-spark-consumer/README.md

 # Running with different Spark and Kafka

 This consumer supports all Kafka versions 0.8, 0.9, 0.10 and 0.11.
 And work with all Spark versions.
-One need to include respective Spark and Kafka versions in application pom.xml
+One need to include respective Spark and Kafka versions in application pom.xml.
+Please refer to version compatibility section above

 e.g. Below example to include dependency for Spark 2.2.0 and Kafka 0.11.0